 How you can start the conversation about family violence

-Starting the conversation can be challenging, but health professionals are well-placed to identify and respond to family violence.
-With the right tools and supports, you can help empower women to break the silence and seek safety.
+Starting the conversation can be challenging, but health professionals are well-placed to do so.
+With the right tools and supports, they can empower victims to break their silence and seek safety.